 Overlooking Alpine Pond at Skyline Ridge Open Space Preserve, the David C. Daniels Nature Center features imaginative displays that both children and adults can enjoy.
-Opened to the public in 1996, the Nature Center was partially funded through the generosity of the Peninsula Open Space Trust and the Judy and David Daniels family in memory of their son David C. Daniels.
+Opened to the public in 1996, the nature center was partially funded through the generosity of the Peninsula Open Space Trust and the Judy and David C. Daniels Sr., family in memory of their son David C. Daniels.

 The Daniels Nature Center serves as the starting point for exploring the environment of Alpine Pond and surrounding Skyline Ridge Open Space Preserve.
-A trip here includes a 1/2-mile trail, accessible to all ages and abilities, that loops around Alpine Pond.
+A trip here includes a 1/2-mile easy access trail that loops around Alpine Pond.

 - Larger-than-life pond creatures;

 - A creative mural featuring pond-dwellers and their food chains;

 - Picnic tables, restrooms, drinking faucet and bicycle parking available year-round!

 There are no trash cans on Midpen preserves-- all garbage must be packed out.

 Alpine Pond Webcam

 Enjoy a peaceful peek at Alpine Pond without leaving home.
 You may catch a glimpse of wildlife, view changing weather and observe seasonal variations as Midpen’s new streaming webcam transports you to a serene setting and opens a window to this special place at Skyline Ridge Preserve.
 Check back often to see what wonders nature has to share at the pond and compare your observations each time you make your virtual visit!